openstack/mistral/doc/source/configuration/index.rst

      [oslo_policy]
      policy_file = <path-of-policy.json file>

     Default policy.json file is in ``mistral/etc/``.
-For more deatils see `policy.json file <https://docs.openstack.org/ocata/config-reference/policy-json-file.html>`_.
+For more details see `policy.json file <https://docs.openstack.org/ocata/config-reference/policy-json-file.html>`_.

 #.
 After that try to run mistral engine and see it is running without any error::